alisson-anjos/ComfyUI-Ollama-Describer/README.md

 - **replace_with**: The replacement string that will be used to replace matches found by replace_find.
 This parameter works with both normal and regex modes.
 If replace_find_mode is set to regex, you can use regex replacement syntax (e.g., using capture groups) in this parameter.

+## Other information that can help when choosing models.
 ### Meanings of Suffixes and Prefixes in Model Quantization

 - **Q (Quantization)**: